AlexandrovLab/SigProfilerSimulator/README.md

 -SigProfilerMatrixGenerator (Current version: https://github.com/AlexandrovLab/SigProfilerMatrixGenerator )

-While the code was developed for application on a local computer, access to a cluster with greater computational power may be required for simulating a large number of mutations.
+While the code was developed for application on a local computer, access to a cluster with greater computational power may be required for simulating a large number of mutations/samples.

 # QUICK START GUIDE
 This section will guide you through the minimum steps required to begin simulating mutations: